 Payments to your surviving Spouse can generally start as early as the first of the month following your death.
-However, if you hadn't met the requirements for an Early Retirement Pension at the time of your death, the benefit can begin no earlier than the first day of the month following the month in which you would have first met those requirements had you lived.

-In either case, your Spouse may elect to defer the start of payments until the later of (1) December 31 of the year you would have reached age 70 $\frac{1}{2}$ or (2) December 31 of the year in which you died.
+However, if you hadn't met the requirements for a Normal Retirement Pension or Early Retirement Pension at the time of your death, the benefit can begin no earlier than the first day of the month following the month in which you would have first met those requirements had you lived.
+In either case, your Spouse may elect to defer the start of payments until the later of: (1) December 1 of the year you would have reached age 701⁄2, or (2) December 1 of the year following the year you died.

-If You Do Not have a Spouse
+If You Do Not Have a Spouse